JZRod/Project-NEO-Zia/README.md

 On the newest revisions the 4 center holes are 3/16 and sized for 10/24 screws.
 Each revision has a STEP file in it's folder.
 > For all revisions, I would suggest that you check the mounting hole spacing and size in the CAD model
 ## Manufacturing
 If you want to make this board you can either use the pre-made gerber files or customize them using the KiCad project files.
 All these files are available in the revision folders.
+The latest version can also be found on the releases page.
 ### Pre-Made Gerbers
 In each revision folder there are zip files.
 These are the gerber's and you should be able to drop them straight in you PCB manufacturing service.
 > Some PCB manufacturing services will accept the bare KiCad PCB file.